Mica: Properties and structure

 Because the hexagons in the T and O sheets are slightly different in size, the sheets are slightly distorted when they bond into a TOT layer.
 This breaks the hexagonal symmetry and reduces it to monoclinic symmetry.
 However, the original hexahedral symmetry is discernible in the pseudohexagonal character of mica crystals.
+The short-range order of K+ ions on cleaved muscovite mica has been resolved.